Rotator

 To add a rotator to a captive portal page, edit the page and insert the following embedded ruby code where you would like the rotatee payload to be inserted:

-The urn parameter in the example must be replaced with a string corresponding to a rotator scaffold entry.
+The urn parameter must be replaced with a string corresponding to a rotator scaffold entry.
+You can also specify an array of URNs for random selection, and use the count parameter to control how many rotatees are displayed (0 for all).
 Incorrect specification of a rotator with a matching urn field will result in an error message being embedded into the portal page.

 The rotator service is one of the many ways that the rXg enables operators to quickly and easily generate revenue from an end-user population.
 To maximize revenue, we strongly suggest that you partner with numerous affiliate programs that are appropriate to your end-user population.
 A good introductory text on affiliate programs is Make a Fortune Promoting Other People's Stuff Online: How Affiliate Marketing Can Make You Rich (ISBN 0071478132) by Rosalind Gardner.
 An excellent affiliate marketing recipe and ideas reference book is A Practical Guide to Affiliate Marketing: Quick Reference for Affiliate Managers & Merchants (ISBN 0979192706) by Evgenii Prussakov.